DataDx/MeasuresCatalog/README.md

 ### Financial Performance
 **Report Description**
-The financial performance report displays 5 key trends and ratios for measuring charges, Net Collections, and Expenses for the selected time range and report filters.
+The financial performance report displays 5 key trends and ratios for measuring Charges, Net Collections, and Expenses for the selected time range and report filters.
 Where data is available, the Financial Performance Report allows filtering of measures by Facility (location), Provider, Specialty, or Department.
-Charges description
-Net Collections description
-Expenses description
 **Default Date Range**
 Last 12 months
 **Original Data Source**